 Supetar is where the ferries from Split and Makarska dock but don’t just hop off the ferry and leave.
 Supetar is a great place to grab some food, roam around the marina, try your hand at some water activities or shop in the cute little boutique stores.

-In Pucisca you can visit the Stonemason school to be truly blown away by the amount of work and incredible details that go into stonemasonry.
+In Pucisca you can visit the Stonemasonry school to be truly blown away by the amount of work and incredible details that go into stonemasonry.

 Brac is famous for its stonemasonry and is where a school has been since 1909.
 Students come to study here for 3-4 years and some of the pieces made take multiple students a number of years to make.

-In fact, the stonemasonry in Brac is so good that some of it is even in the White House.
+In fact, the stonemasonry in Brac is so good that some are even in the White House but also Diocletian’s Palace in Split.

 Wander through Bol